-Filtering at a class level may not be granular enough for your needs.
+Filtering at the class level may not be granular enough for your needs.
 Aspects can be attached at the method level and you will want to control filtering on these aspects as well.
 Let's look at an example of how to apply aspects only to methods marked as virtual.

-- 1. Add the AttributeTargetTypeAttributes property to the MulticastAttribute's constructor. - 2.
-Set the AttributeTargetTypeAttributes value to VirtualVirtual.
+- 1. Add the AttributeTargetMemberAttributes property to the MulticastAttribute's constructor. - 2.
+Set the AttributeTargetMemberAttributes value to Virtual.

-[assembly: OurLoggingAspect(AttributeTargetTypes="OurCompany.OurApplication.Controllers.", AttributeTargetMember
+[assembly: OurLoggingAspect(AttributeTargetTypes="OurCompany.OurApplication.Controllers.\", AttributeTargetMember

-Using this technique you can apply a method level aspect, or stop it from being applied, based on the existence or nonexistence of things like the static, abstract, and virtual keywords.
+Using this technique you can apply a method-level aspect, or stop it from being applied, based on the existence or nonexistence of things like the static, abstract, and virtual keywords.